 The California State University "Student Lending Code of Conduct" is a disclosure sent annually to CSU employees who assist students with student loans.
 The Code of Conduct lists the employee actions that are prohibited in order to prevent any conflict of interest with an employee’s responsibilities with respect to student loans.
 Please note that CSU employees are not permitted to recommend a specific lender to any student.
 It is the student’s responsibility to research loans and lenders and to make their own decisions regarding borrowing.
 Read the CSU Student Lending - Code of Conduct (PDF).

 Questions?
 Please contact the Financial Aid and Scholarship Department at (818) 677-4085.

-The Annual Fire Safety Report contains the following:
+The Annual Fire Safety Report (AFSR) contains the following:

 - Important fire safety information and procedures;

 - Policies and rules regarding fire safety in residential housing facilities;